ChenYu-Zhai/Fetch_Flow/README.md

     *   Preview Prompts or Tags on mouse hover.
     *   Immersive image preview with scroll-to-zoom and drag-to-pan.
     *   Reliable download feature with progress indicators.
-*   **Highly Customizable**: Users can customize preferences like download path, grid column count, and video autoplay in settings.
 *   **Performance First**: Ensures an extremely smooth scrolling and loading experience through various optimizations like Isolate-based parsing, media preloading, and widget pre-rendering.

 ### 🚀 Quick Start